 Having said that, please keep in mind that Capital One Quicksilver comes with a reduced intro APR for balance transfers: 0% for 15 months.
-Also, the card’s regular APR will apply to any balance transfer you make after the intro period ends, which is 17.99% - 27.99% (V), depending on your credit standing.
-Also, the balance transfer fee will be 3% if you make the transfer when the 0% APR is in effect.
+Also, the card’s regular APR will apply to any balance transfer you make after the intro period ends, which is 19.99% - 29.99% (V), depending on your credit standing.
+Also, the balance transfer fee will be 3% for the first 15 months, $0 for amounts transferred at the Transfer APR.

 If you are thinking about transferring your personal loan to a credit card, you can check out our editors’ latest picks for the best balance transfer cards on the market and weigh your options.

-The Capital One Quicksilver credit limit depends on your income, creditworthiness and payment history.
+The Capital One Quicksilver credit limit depends on your income, creditworthiness and payment history, which are evaluated once you apply for the card.
 According to anecdotal reports, the card’s credit limit can be as low as $750 and as high as $10,000.
 However, Capital One does not list a minimum or maximum credit limit in the card’s terms and conditions.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.